-As Darrold delved into the issue of gluten intolerance, he discovered that modern wheat is very different from the heritage wheat we ate growing up.
+As Darrold delved into the issue of gluten sensitivity, he discovered that modern wheat is very different from the heritage wheat we ate growing up.
 During the Green Revolution of the 1950’s, high-yielding, modern wheat was developed.

 It became obvious to us that we needed to go back to the wheat we ate growing up, the pre-1950’s heritage wheat.

 We quickly learned that heritage wheat flour was easy to bake with and tasted delicious.
 Best of all Darrold could eat it without symptoms.

 Even for me, who never suspected I was gluten sensitive, benefited from heritage wheat.
 I found that within a few weeks of making the change, my joint pain subsided and I was able to stop taking medication.
 After five years of not being able to knit due to thumb joint pain, I was again able to make my needles fly.

 So began our new mission to bring heritage wheat to the everyday home baker.
 It has been a long journey to make Sunrise Flour Mill a reality.
 Along the way we have met some wonderful bakers and bread lovers who have become like family.

 Over the years we have been astounded at how many other gluten sensitive people have found they are able to enjoy heritage wheat without symptoms.